dsouflis/sample-blackboard/README.md

 (trip gensym1 -) (gensym1 includes a3) (gensym1 includes a4)
 ```

 NB.
-It has happened that a run creates three trips, because the food chain also happens to contain `(wolf eats snake)`!
+It has happened that a run creates three trips, when the food chain also happens to contain `(wolf eats snake)`!
 Please remember that ChatGPT responses are not deterministic.

 ## Conclusion